DominikVla/DominikVla.github.io/README.md

 # Phasmophobia Helper
-This is a basic website to assist with determining the ghost for a ghost hunting game called Phasmophobia
+This is a basic website to assist with determining the ghost for a ghost hunting game called [Phasmophobia.](https://store.steampowered.com/app/739630/Phasmophobia/)
 ## Features
 This site has a description of each ghost along with a speed filter.
 It also includes some simple tips and your guaranteed evidence from ghosts when playing with less than 3 evidence.